grammarly/rocker-compose/README.md

 # Tutorial

-Here is an [example of running a wordpress application](/example/wordpress.yml) with `rocker-compose`:
+Here is an [example of running a wordpress application](/example/wordpress.yml) with rocker-compose:
 ```yaml
 namespace: wordpress # specify a manifest-level namespace under which all containers will be named
 containers: